mit95/Hadoop-Analysis-of-BTS-data/README.md

 Everyday there are millions of flights that fly between different airports in the United States.
 Many flights are delayed, canceled or diverted.
 It will be of interest to any airline business/airports to study and analyze the reasons why flights are delayed and how to improve travel services

-Analysis Performed:
+ANALYSIS PERFORMED:
 1) What is the biggest contribution of delays for every airline?
 (Hadoop Map Reduce Counter)
-2) Top 10 most punctual flights (Hadoop Map Reduce chaining)?
+2) Top 10 most punctual flights?
+(Hadoop Map Reduce chaining)
 3) Busiest airport in USA?
 (Hadoop Map Reduce Secondary sort by year)
 4) Number of canceled flights / carrier?
 (Hive)
 5) Best month for travel with least weather related delays?
 (Hive)